genshin-base/main-site/data/translated/builds/en.md

 **Regarding Main Stats Priority**

 Raiden's main stat priority for Sands and Goblet entirely depends on the substats, whether she has external buffs, and which weapon she is running.
-You can find a more detailed list of suggestions [from ZΛNTO#4984's mastersheet](https://docs.google.com/spreadsheets/d/1VdRUAKFUoKkceIghV5tCfr3kfoiH59mcFOMorI9jYrw/edit#gid=1372936118) here or run it on a calculator/optimizer.

 # === characters.#razor.credits ===